leonidpur/thriftvsgrpc/README.md

 The generated C++ or Java code would seem not exactly beautified.
 Particularly, generated C++ or Java may not be in line with your favorite coding style.

 Thrift translates collections into c++ native stl collections.
 Protobuf translates collections into its own collections.
-The reason: it supports more sophisticated memory models.
+In fact, it supports more sophisticated memory models which can not be implemented in the scope of stl.
 ## Design
 **Thrift**
 Thrift is a self-contained suite.
 You can use it full-stack for RPC or just only a serialization layer. https://thrift.apache.org/docs/concepts
-It’s a very open architecture and layered in a way similar to the networking stack.
-There is polymorphism in each layer and you can implement your layer's module.
+It’s a very open architecture and layered in a way similar to the Protocol Stack.
+There is polymorphism in each layer and you can implement your own layer's module.
 For example, in transport layer abstract TTransport is subclassed to TSocket, THttpTransport and TPipe.
 If you have your special protocol you can subclass TTransport and use it with the rest of the framework instead of/alongside with the known subclasses.
 The same story is the for Protocol layer where it has Binary, JSON, Compact e.t.c.
-As an already supported transport you can choose between TCP, Http, Pipe or UNIX-Domain Socket.
+As for already supported transport you can choose between TCP, Http, Pipe or UNIX-Domain Socket.
 Unfortunately, in the case of the Intra-machine (Local)RPC, there is no transport based on shared-memory.
 No transport based on ultrafast Windows ALPC.

 **gRPC**